Miss J Hawley – Director of Performing Arts

 Miss S Gascoyne – Teacher of Dance and Head of Year 11

 Miss M Smalley – Performing Arts and Communications Assistant

 At the Nottingham Girls’ Academy we believe that Dance plays an essential role in the progress of our students and provides valuable opportunities both in and out of the Academy.
 Dance allows students to develop and broaden their creativity as well as improve their performance skills.
 Dance lessons provide our students with a platform to develop their knowledge and understanding on a variety of topics and issues and allow them to take risks in a safe and secure learning environment.

 BTEC Dance is offered at Key Stage 4; BTEC is a practical course with the focus being industry based.
-The course is made up of three units; all work is assessed through performances and coursework for each unit.
+The course is made up of three components; all work is assessed through performances and coursework for each unit.
 The majority of lessons taught are practical, focusing on the vocational aspect of the course.
 Students will study various styles of dance including Jazz and Lyrical Dance.
 They will participate in dance workshops and use their choreographic skills to create performance work.
-They will also gain an understanding of the career paths and responsibilities of dancers in the industry.
-The BTEC First Award is the equivalent of one A*-C GCSE.
+They will also gain an understanding of the production processes and responsibilities of dancers in the industry.
+The BTEC Tech Award is the equivalent of one GCSE.

 Ms A Barker – Teacher of Drama

 Drama has been established at the Nottingham Girls' Academy as a dynamic and creative subject that engages all pupils and provides a valuable foundation for Performing Arts throughout all key stages.
 The subject is taught with high expectations for all and cultivates an environment of mutual respect and collaboration.
 Experimentation and imagination are valued highly, and students are rewarded for demonstrating discipline.